Lotte Reiniger

 Like Wikipedia, Wikidata belongs to the Wikimedia family.
 With more than 100 million entries in around 300 languages covering a seemingly endless range of topics, the platform is currently the largest and most popular international database on people, objects, and events.
 Wikidata acts as acollaborative hub for open metadata.
 The data is generated by users on a voluntary basis and made publicly accessible under a CCO license.

 Wikidata functions not only as a knowledge graph that links all data internally, but also as a transinstitutional network.
 The platform interacts with international organizations such as UNESCO, subject-specific databases such as the Internet Movie Database (IMDb), and commercial applications such as Google Search.
 In addition, Wikidata is increasingly being integrated into AI applications.
-This is all the more important to know that even participatory platforms such as Wikidata are subject to power dynamics and marginalization (Ford and Illiadis 2023).
+This is all the more important to know that even participatory platforms such as Wikidata are subject to power dynamics and marginalization (Ford and Iliadis 2023).

 Die schöne Prinzessin von China